-The exhibition includes many historic documents relating to the celebration of the 63rd anniversary of the Mayflower II voyage - including a letter signed by Bill Clinton, sent from the White House in 1997, congratulating Warwick Charlton on his fantastic and worthwhile project.
+The exhibition included many historic documents relating to the celebration of the 63rd anniversary of the Mayflower II voyage - including a letter signed by Bill Clinton, sent from the White House in 1997, congratulating Warwick Charlton on his fantastic and worthwhile project.

 The letter also highlighted the achievements of those people who made what was, at that time, a dangerous voyage to start their new life in America.

-There are many other fascinating documents, photographs and memorabilia, including a Certificate of Pilgrimage given to Randal Charlton and a copy of an envelope and the Compact that was written and mailed out to families from the ship.
+There were many other fascinating documents, photographs and memorabilia, including a Certificate of Pilgrimage given to Randal Charlton and a copy of an envelope and the Compact that was written and mailed out to families from the ship.